Lindblad-like quantum tomography for non-Markovian quantum dynamical maps: Discussion

 By focusing on the time-correlated dephasing quantum dynamical map of a single qubit, we show that L$\ell$QT can be formally expressed as a parameter estimation process, which simplifies the most general learning scheme to a single initial state and a single measurement basis.
 In particular, the problem reduces to a time-correlated Ramsey estimator for a parametrized decay rate, which depends on the noise parameters via a filtered power spectral density of the noise.
 In the frequentist approach, the focus lies on optimizing measurement times to reduce the number of necessary measurements while minimizing error in parameter estimation.
 By leveraging statistical inference techniques, the frequentist approach provides valuable insights into the efficiency and effectiveness of L$\ell$QT, particularly in scenarios with varying degrees of temporal correlations and non-Markovianity.
 Conversely, the Bayesian approach offers a more dynamic and adaptive framework, allowing for the incorporation of prior knowledge and iterative updates to refine noise estimates over time.

 We have compared the performance of both approaches for two different dephasing quantum dynamical maps, either for a semi-classical or for a quantum-mechanical noise model.
 In both cases, the microscopically-motivated parametrization allows one to interpolate between a fully Markovian Lindblad limit, for which we derive analytical solutions for the optimal estimation, and a time-correlated and even non-Markovian regime which require a different distribution of the optimal and Bayesian measuring times.
 Interestingly, in the quantum-mechanical dephasing model, which can be obtained from a microscopic model of a qubit that is coupled to a dissipative bosonic mode in both superconducting-circuit and trapped-ion architectures, the best of the two approaches depends on whether we are in the Markovian or the non-Markovian regime.
 The Bayesian approach yields much better results in the non-Markovian regime, showing that it is able to automatically adapt to the particularities of the non-Markovian evolution to make much better estimations with a limited number of shots.
-Moreover, we also compare to more standard schemes considered in the context of Lindbladian quantum tomography, in which the measurements are distributed uniformly, showing an advantage of our schemes that again becomes more appreciable in the non-Markovian regime.
+Moreover, we also compare to more standard schemes considered in the context of Lindbladian quantum tomography, in which the measurements are distributed uniformly (see Sec.~\ref{app:uniform_estimator} of the Supplementary Material).
+In this case we show an advantage of our schemes that again becomes more appreciable in the non-Markovian regime for the Bayesian approach.
+However, we also find that for the frequentist approach, the optimal distribution of measurements does not always outperform the uniform distribution when the number of measurments is small and the asymptotic regime has not yet been reached.
+These results may suggest that the observed patterns extend to other similar cases, but further exploration would be required to confirm this.